 - Respect– Everyone on the team respect each other to be independent and capable of executing respective activities.

 Principles of Scrum

-Following are 3 principles that underpin the empirical nature of scrum:
+The following are 3 principles that underpin the empirical nature of scrum:

 - Transparency- The team works in a transparent environment where everyone is aware of what challenges other team members are facing.
 Members immediately surface the issues that get in the way of the team’s success.

-- Inspection– Regular inspection checkpoints are built into the framework which provides the team an opportunity to know on how the process is working.
-Daily Scrum and the Sprint Review are few of these inspection checkpoints.
+- Inspection– Regular inspection checkpoints are built into the framework which provides the team an opportunity to know how the process is working.
+Daily Scrum and the Sprint Review are a few of these inspection checkpoints.

 Scrum principles are interdependent in a way such that Inspection without Transparency is not useful, and Inspection without Adaptation is pointless.

-There are 3 Scrum Artifacts that are designed to ensure transparency in decision making.
+There are 3 Scrum Artifacts that are designed to ensure transparency in decision-making.
 Each artifact consists of a commitment to make sure it improves transparency:

 - For the Product Backlog- Product Goal.

 The product backlog is a list of requirements to satisfy potential customers.
 It is prepared and managed by the product owner.
 The Product Goal is the commitment that describes the future state of the product and it serves as a target for the Scrum Team to plan against.
 It is part of the Product Backlog.
 The rest of the Product Backlog is developed to explain “what” will accomplish the Product Goal.